Taylor Gray (soccer): Club career

 In 2017, Gray played with the West Virginia Chaos in the Premier Development League.

 In 2018 and 2019, Gray played with the Tri-Cities Otters.
 In 2019, he had a league best five consecutive game goal scoring streak and was named to the USL2 Eastern Conference Team of the Season.
 He was also named one of 12 finalists nationwide in the 'Global Greats' honors in 2019, finishing as runner-up.
 He was set to return to the team in 2020, however, the season was cancelled due to the COVID-19 pandemic.

 In May 2021, he joined the Maryland Bobcats FC first team in NISA, after beginning the year with their reserve squad in the Eastern Premier Soccer League.

 In 2022, he joined Chattanooga FC in NISA, after having previously trialed with the team in 2019, but failing to make the team.
 On May 21, 2022, he scored a hat trick in a 4–2 victory over Bay Cities FC.
 He was named to the NISA Best XI in 2022.
 He spent much of the 2023 season injured, before returning to full health in 2024 as the team moved leagues to play in MLS Next Pro.

 Gray signed with USL League One club Tormenta FC in January 2025.

+On December 22, 2025, Gray joined fellow USL League One club FC Naples.